 Intervention plans should be tailored to the individual’s developmental level, strengths, and needs.
 For example, a nonverbal child may benefit more from AAC and ABA-based communication training, while a high-functioning adolescent may require CBT for anxiety and social skills training.

-Case Illustration
+Case Illustration of ASD

 Consider a seven-year-old child who exhibits limited verbal communication, frequent tantrums, and sensory sensitivities.
 Through functional behavior assessment, it is identified that tantrums occur when the child is unable to express needs.